Contents

 Enter → exit application

-If the application runs in non-interactive mode, it sends a single email and exits automatically.
+If the application runs in non-interactive mode, it sends the configured email operation and exits automatically without waiting for input.

 📧 Email Template and Message Content